-42 Killer Blog Post Ideas For Service Businesses
+42 Helpful Content Ideas For Service Businesses

 3.Share a step-by-step guide to a typical process or action your clients may use in their business- you can also repurpose this into an instructional video!
+Some examples include how to use a tool/software to solve a small but common problem.
+I did this in my blog post about time-saving Excel tips.

 4.Choose a typical client question you receive, and write a detailed response.
+Look for keywords that relate to this question that you could optimise your blog post with.

 5.Share a client success story.
 Make sure you ask your client for permission first, and also encourage them to share your post via their social media platforms.
+A case study like this is social proof and can be re-purposed in many ways including as part of your welcome sequence to new list subscribers.

 6.Share a list of resources that you use in your business, that your clients may find useful.
+If you’re an affiliate for any of these resources, include your affiliate links in the blog post.

 7.Create a list of some of the best content you can find within your niche- for example, other blog posts, Youtube videos, case studies etc…

 8.Interview a business that offers a service that complements what you offer.
+For example, if you’re a copywriter, interview a web designer.
+If you’re a business coach, interview an accountant.

 10.Create an infographic on a topic relating to your business- write about the different aspects of the infographic.
 Don’t forget to turn the infographic into a Pinterest Pin!